synapticloop/panl/README.md

 # Synapticloop PANL

+---

+This is the Solr Panl Release for integrating Solr version 8.x.x and Panl

+---

 **_WORK IN PROGRESS_**

 Usable, but not released... yet...
 The book and generated instructions are coming along nicely.